AideenM12/Joyce-English-School-MS4/TESTING.md

 ### Test Case 3

->  As a first time user I want the site UX to be intuitive for ease of use.
+>  As a first-time user I want the site UX to be intuitive for ease of use.

 **Description**
 Verify that the site provides the user with an intuitively designed navigation bar and footer.